csbridge/turkey-21-website/templates/en/resources/sectionleader-faq.md

 Please contact Yosefa.

 ## General Questions

-### If I have feedback about the program or content I'd like to discuss in the SL team meeting, where can I share my thoughts?

-There is a **Reflection** category in the Ed Section Leader group.
-Once the program starts, we encourage you to reflect on your own teaching experience.
-Feedback and reflection are essential for making improvements.
-We want this to be the best it can be for everyone!

 ### Who should answer posts made by students in the CS Bridge group on Ed?